SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-combat.md

 - `OnCombatStarted` Called when Combat has started.
 This is called after the first character's turn started .
 So OnCombatTurnChange will be called before this.
 - `OnCombatEnded` Called when Combat ended.
-- `OnCombatTurnChange` Called when a it becomes another character's turn.
+- `OnCombatTurnChange` Called when it becomes another character's turn.